bbeek/refactorlegacy/Labs/Day1/Readme.md

 ```
     Compile-test-commit.

-However as we are not yet ready with moving all conditionals, repeat step 4 and 5 for `GetVolumeCredits` for `ComedyCalculator`.
+However as we are not yet ready with moving all conditionals, repeat step 4 and 5 for `GetVolumeCredits` for `ComedyCalculator`.<br/>
 Do note that there is a default implementation on the superclass.<br/>
 Compile-test-commit.